-Pre-clinical training starts in term one in a dedicated clinical skills teaching laboratory and prepares you for seeing your first patient at the beginning of the second term.
+Pre-clinical training starts in term one in a dedicated clinical skills teaching laboratory.
+This prepares you for seeing your first patient at the beginning of the second term.
 You will gain clinical experience at the Bristol Dental Hospital and the new South Bristol Community Hospital, where you will work alongside dentistry undergraduates and dental therapy students.

 Certain health conditions may be incompatible with studying dental hygiene.
 You will be asked to complete a health questionnaire and visit our occupational health department before starting the course.
 Blood screening and inoculations may be recommended before you can start clinical work.
 Health status is essential to protect both the clinical operator and his or her patients.

 Working with the general public demands a commitment to exemplary personal and professional conduct.
-In accordance with the General Dental Council guidelines on Fitness to Practise, some applicants may not be suitable for a career in Dental Hygiene.
-For example, if you have a criminal conviction you may not be considered.
-All new students must undergo a Disclosure and Barring Service (DBS) enhanced check and register with the Independent Safeguarding Authority (ISA), in line with other health-related programmes in the UK.
-Please visit the Guidelines for students on Disclosure for more information.
+In accordance with General Dental Council guidelines on fitness to practise, students must undergo a Disclosure and Barring Service (DBS) enhanced check and register with the Independent Safeguarding Authority (ISA).
+For further information on DBS disclosure, please visit our DBS web page.

 Typical offer for Dip Dental Hygiene - applicants must meet one of the following